cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 of implementation safeguards that protect against fault attacks that can also leak the private signing key.
-These safeguards require that implementations check that the result of the private key operation when signing is correct, i.e., given s = RSASP1(skS, m), verify that m = RSAVP1(pkS, s).
-Implementations SHOULD apply this (or equivalent) safeguard to mitigate fault attacks, even if they are not implementations based on the Chinese remainder theorem.
+These safeguards require that implementations check that the result of the private key operation when signing is correct, i.e., given s = RSASP1(skS, m), verify that m = RSAVP1(pkS, s), as is required by BlindSign.
+Applying this (or equivalent) safeguard is necessary to mitigate fault attacks, even for implementations that are not based on the Chinese remainder theorem.

 ## Message Robustness